Housing Options for People with I/DD in Washington State

 - The families network to find compatible roommates and compatible families with whom to partner.

-- The families may purchase, lease or rent a housing.
+- The families may purchase, lease, or rent housing.

 - The families take the lead in recruiting caregivers who usually work through a home healthcare agency for Medicaid-funded Community First Choice hours.